lexerdev/documentation/source/includes/_identities.md

 * Should answer the question `What is Sarah's <attribute name>?` or `What are Sarah's <attribute name>`. i.e. `What is Sarah's age?` or `What are Sarah's upcoming trips?`

 <aside class="notice">
 The name needs to be globally unique as each contribution is a write to the system - therefore two attributes with the same name can not exist.
+An contribution on the same name will overwrite the existing attributes value.
 </aside>

 Any contributions to attributes with names that conflict with the [namespace](#namespaces) policy will be rejected.